chromium/chromium/docs/webui_build_configuration.md

 merge_js_source_maps("merge_source_maps")
 optimize_webui("build_bundle")
 generate_grd("build_grd")
+generate_grd("build_grdp")
 grit("resources")

 Some targets are only conditionally defined based on build_webui() input parameters.

-Only the ":build_ts" and ":resources" targets are public and can be referred to from other parts of the build.
+Only ":build_ts", ":resources" and ":build_grdp" targets are public and can be referred to from other parts of the build.
 ```

 #### **Arguments**